 The income from my blog is sufficient to pay my business and personal expenses.
 I no longer need the support of job.
 I am the sole owner of my time now.

 This year I became more conscious of my eating habits.
 I’m neither following any diet plan nor I’m cutting down the carbs to reduce my weight.
 I’m free to eat anything that I feel suitable for my body.

 The first step of conscious eating is to become aware of the needs of one’s body.
 Earlier, my diet was pretty much fixed.
 Now I wonder, how anyone can have hunger of 4 chapatis and 1 plate of rice every day at 1:00 PM.
 Of course, we are not at all aware of the needs of our body.

 We feed our body as per the temptations of our mind and tongue.
 We have been trained to consume same quantity of food at the fixed time of the day.

 Now I eat less food.
 Not because I wanted to reduce the quantity but because I feel that my body needs less food.
-I spent most of the daytime on chair, so it’s obvious that I need more quality-food than the fix quantity.
+I spent most of the daytime on the chair, so it’s obvious that I need more quality-food than the fixed-quantity.

 #3.
 Inner Journey

 This year, I attended two retreats those helped me to look inwards.
 The first one was Jeevan Vidya in Udaipur in March.
 The workshop talks about the essential aspects of life (Self, Family, Society and Environment).
 There is no yoga practice or spiritual talk, but it sets the foundation for deep inner work.
 It happens three times a year at different places in India.